syedusmanali/docker-php73-nginx/Readme.md

 - Mysql database can be accessed by the MySQL container name as the host name at port 3306
 - To modify the nginx configuration during run time adjust the nginx/nginx.conf file

-## Creating and running container image php7.3ngnix from dockerfile
+## Creating and running container image php7.3nginx from dockerfile
-This image only contains php 7.3 and ngnix
+This image only contains php 7.3 and nginx
 #### Creating image
 ```
-cd [basepath]/dockerphp7.3ngnix/dockerfile
+cd [basepath]/dockerphp7.3nginx/dockerfile
 docker build -t myimagename .
 ```
 #### Adjusting php and nginx configurations during build time